ax.benchmark

 Benchmark Test Function

-class ax.benchmark.benchmark_test_function.BenchmarkTestFunction(*, outcome_names: list[str])[source]
+class ax.benchmark.benchmark_test_function.BenchmarkTestFunction(*, outcome_names: Sequence[str])[source]

 Bases: ABC